What is Value Stream Mapping?

 At this point in the development of the Value Stream Map, it is an ideal time to identify known issues within the process and visually document them with what are called Kaizen bursts.
 Make sure the bursts stand out and draw attention to where issues exist.
 If using post-its, bright fluorescent colors work, or if using an electronic program, highlight the bursts in bright yellow.

 Value Stream Mapping Symbols

-- Customer or Supplier: In healthcare it is very common for patients and providers to be included as both the customers and suppliers in the value stream.
+- Customer or Supplier: The Customer/Supplier symbol represents the customer in the upper right of the value stream map or the supplier in the upper left.
+In healthcare, it is very common for patients and providers to be included as both the customers and suppliers in the value stream.

-- Worker: Some icons use stick figures while others can be a view from top down; imagine that you are looking at the top of the workers head from the ceiling.
+- Worker: The Worker symbol represents people doing various jobs/tasks.
+Some icons use stick figures while others can be a view from the top down; imagine that you are looking at the top of the workers head from the ceiling.

-- Electronic and Manual Information: Remember that the value stream should also depict information fl ow.
+- Electronic Information: The Electronic Information symbol depicts and includes EDI (electronic data interchange), WANS (wide area network), the internet, intranets or LANS (local area networks.)
+Remember that the value stream should also depict information flow.
 You will typically label the different IS systems and vendors using a rectangular box at the top of the map.

 - Data Boxes: These are placed under the supplier and customer icons to document requirements.
 Data boxes are placed under the process box to record relevant process metrics.